kkazakov/localingo/README.md

 Images can also be sent as base64 data URLs: `"url": "data:image/jpeg;base64,<base64data>"`.

+**Note:** Image translation is not supported on GGUF quantized models.
+Use a full model like `google/translategemma-12b-it` for image features.

 ### Request schema

 | Field                        | Type    | Default              | Description                              |